SupercondActor/platform-app-helloworld/README.md

 `webpack.config.js` file is the webpack configuration file where the entry point of your project is specified.
 When webpack processes your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles.
 See https://webpack.js.org/concepts/ for details.

-This file is preconfigured to create the Code Package zip file ready to be uploaded to the Service Fabric Business Platform cluster.
+This file is preconfigured to create the Code Package zip file ready to be uploaded to the SupercondActor Business Platform cluster.

 Usually, you don't have to modify this file.